c2siorg/survey6/README.md

 Probe CLI is a sub-component of Probe that allows starting (passing the registering string from C&C server, eg- How you add new nodes to Kubernetes ), suspending the probe's execution in the host machine.

 #### Stack
-C/C++, GRPC,  libpcap, Linux Kernal Drivers Development,
+C/C++, GRPC,  libpcap, Linux Kernel Drivers Development,

 ## C&C server